gsalzer/skelcodes/README.md

 ## Selection of bytecodes

-1. We collect all bytecodes that resulted from a successful `CREATE`/`CREATE2` instruction or transaction before block 14,000,000 on Ethereum's main chain.
+1. We collect all runtime bytecodes (with the corresponding deployment codes) that resulted from a successful `CREATE`/`CREATE2` instruction or transaction before block 14,000,000 on Ethereum's main chain.

 2. For each bytecode, we compute its skeleton, see [https://github.com/gsalzer/ethutils](https://github.com/gsalzer/ethutils/tree/main/doc/skeleton) for more information and scripts.

 3. We discard bytecodes with an empty skeleton.
 These are mostly empty bytecodes resulting from self-destructing deployment code.
 A few bytecodes consist entirely of zeros and also possess an empty skeleton.

 3. We group the bytecodes by skeleton.
-There may be several bytecodes with the same skeleton, and each bytecode may have been deployed at several addresses.
+There may be several bytecodes with the same skeleton, and each bytecode may have been deployed at several addresses (using various deployment codes).
 In each group, we select one bytecode and one deployment address according to the following criteria, with priority decreasing from top to bottom.

     - We prefer addresses, where the contract has not self-destructed until block 14,000,000.
     - We prefer addresses, where [Etherscan](https://etherscan.io) provides verified source code.
     - We prefer addresses of earlier deployments.

    The first two criteria prefer deployment addresses where